remmerw/asen/README.md

 It is recommended to be familiar with the technology of **libp2p** in order to understand this documentation.

-### Goals

-This sections describes the main goals of this project

-- The library should be usable in the mobile context (Android).
-That requires that it is optimize towards memory usage and performance. [**Version 1.0.0**]
-- The size of the library should be as small as possible.
-Reason is that it should be compiled as wasm library, and the more data are transferred in the Web context the less attractive the library will be (same goes for Android apps).
-The reduced size will be achieved by a well defined set of features and a pure kotlin implementation. [**Version 1.0.0**]
-- The library should be compatible to **libp2p**, but with a defined subset of features [**Version 1.0.0**]
-- The library should be published to Maven Central [**Version 1.0.0**]
-- The library should be in the final stage a Kotlin Multiplatform project [**Version 0.5.0**]

 ### Use-Cases

 The only use-case which is supported, is the search of another peer via its peer ID.